 The cryptocurrency space has several tests — just like those annoying pop quizzes in school — coming in the next couple years.
 But the good news is, these are tests you can start preparing for.

 Title 31 Exams are not only for select cryptocurrency businesses.
 Instead, we’re seeing notices issued en masse and expect this trend to continue.
-The compliance guidelines apply to all money services businesses, whether large or small.
+The compliance guidelines apply to all money services businesses, whether large or small, traditional or crypto.

 The best thing you can do to increase your chance of passing the Title 31 test is to work with a professional who can help you navigate the crypto AML requirements.
 This is especially important for sticky issues like the Funds Travel Rule.